 When his business success began to make it possible to think seriously about philanthropy, he examined his objectives, and questioned the proper balance of his expenditures, and time.
 Long a member of The National Arts Club, and through a friendship with André Emmerich, a board member of Triangle Artists Workshop, his personal passions had already engaged him with the art world.
 He recalls, “I guess I had this feeling–that the experience of going to galleries was not a meaningful enough connection.
 It was too far removed.
 So I wanted to find ways to connect to artists, to get closer to the art I enjoyed experiencing.”

 The growth into other art forms happened gradually, and organically.
 As owner of a literary agency, founded by his father, Sanford J. Greenburger, Francis found the Ledig House residency for writers and translators to be a natural expression of his professional life, and, once again, it was informed by his personal commitment to international exchange.

 From that point, the beginning of a residency in a new area was stimulated by the ideas, and driven by the passions of people around him.
 His then-wife, Judy Willows, conceived of Music Omi, and when a young friend, a dancer, asked him why there wasn’t a program for dance, his reply was, “why not?”

-The Fields Sculpture Park was to a large degree due to the input of Kathleen Triem and Peter Frank, friends and long-time Omi collaborators, and its arrival–reasserting the Omi tradition of Internationalism–found a satisfying balance in a deeper engagement with, and service to, our home base: Columbia County, the Berkshires, and the Albany area.
-It’s sixty acres of sculpture and the strikingly beautiful Charles B. Benenson Visitors Center, which features a Gallery and Café, have become a treasured refuge for families and dog walkers, as well as lovers of art.
+The Sculpture & Architecture Park was to a large degree due to the input of Kathleen Triem and Peter Frank, friends and long-time Art Omi collaborators, and its arrival–reasserting the Art Omi tradition of Internationalism–found a satisfying balance in a deeper engagement with, and service to, our home base: Columbia County, the Berkshires, and the Albany area.
+Its sixty acres of sculpture and the strikingly beautiful Charles B. Benenson Visitors Center, which features a gallery and café, have become a treasured refuge for families and dog walkers, as well as lovers of art.